Key Findings

 |---|---|---|---|

-Combined, the top-reviewed businesses in these three industries have 8,022 Google reviews and an AI visibility score of zero.
-Meanwhile, lesser-reviewed competitors hold the top visibility spots.
+Combined, these five top-reviewed businesses across both cities have 9,661 Google reviews and an AI visibility score of zero.
+Meanwhile, lesser-reviewed competitors hold the top visibility spots in both Austin and Denver.

 This is not a statistical coincidence.
-It repeated in every single industry we tested.
+It repeated in every single industry across both cities.
 Traditional online reputation signals like Google reviews, star ratings, and review volume do not appear in the data AI models use to generate recommendations.

 What Surprised Us

 We expected variation between models.
-We did not expect entire industries to be erased.
+We did not expect the pattern to repeat with such precision across two different cities.

 We were also surprised by the consistency of the reviews disconnect.
 In a single industry, it might seem like a coincidence.
 But when the highest-reviewed business scores zero in every industry you test, the pattern becomes undeniable.
 Whatever signals AI models use to generate recommendations, Google review volume is not one of them.